bcgov/mds/docs/verifiable_credentials.md

 ### Permit Amendments and Revocation

-When a permit is amendended, the previous authorization is no longer valid and the new authorization should be the only valid credential that exist
+When a permit is amended, the previous authorization is no longer valid and the new authorization should be the only valid credential that exists.

-After a new permit amendment is created for a permit
+After a new permit amendment is created for a permit:

-- A ministry user in Core should means to revoke the previous veriifable credentials
+- A ministry user in Core should have the ability to revoke the previous veriifable credentials
 - The new version of the permit cannot be issued until existing credentials have been revoked

 ## Key identifiers and links